 Format is definitely an important component of a résumé.
 However, employers also have expectations for the content in your résumé.
 They expect it to be clear, accurate, and up to date (Bennet, 2005).
 This document represents you in your absence and you want it to do the best job possible.
-You don't want to be represented by spelling or grammatical errors, as they may raise questions about your education and attention to detail.
-Someone reading your résumé with errors will only wonder what kind of work you might produce that will poorly reflect on their company.
+You don't want to be represented by spelling or grammatical errors, as they may raise questions about your education and/or attention to detail.
+Someone reading a résumé with errors will only wonder what kind of work that candidate might produce that will poorly reflect on their company.
 There is going to be enough competition that you don't want to provide an easy excuse to toss your résumé at the start of the process.
 Do your best work the first time.

-Résumés have several basic elements that employers look for, including your contact information, objective or goal, education, work experience, and so on.
+Résumés have several basic elements that employers look for, information. includina vour contact obiective goal, education, work experience, and so on.
 Each résumé format may organize the information in distinct ways based on the overall design strategy, but all information should be clear, concise, and accurate (Simons & Curtis, 2004).

-Contact Info
+Contact information

-Create a header that includes your address, telephone number, professional email address, and possibly a Linkedin page.
+Create a header that includes your address, telephone number, professional email address, and possibly a LinkedIn page.
 I recommend using your student email account (which you'll need to be checking daily so that you don't miss an email from an employer), as that shows your commitment to education and self-improvement.
 After you've finished school, consider getting your own web domain and creating an online portfolio of your work; this will help you stand out and will also allow you to use an email address with your own domain name, instead of a free corporate email address, which doesn't look as good.

-Headline (Also called Summary, Profile, or Highlights of Qualifications)
+Headline (also called summary, profile, or highlights of qualifications)

 Many résumés include a brief summary of your professional self to grab your reader's attention.
 Think of this section as your "elevator pitch," offering a quick impression of your personal brand.
 Include a few key (relevant) achievements/strengths (in bullets or sentences).
-Headline sections are especially useful for candidates with a long work history, or who have experienced job transitions.
+Headline sections are especially useful for candidates with a long work history or who have experienced job transitions.